 Types of late cancer diagnosis claims

-Once cancer has been diagnosed, the NHS guidance states that patients should not have to wait more than 31 days for their treatment to start, once a decision has been made to treat.
+Once cancer has been diagnosed, the NHS guidance states that patients should not have to wait more than 31 days for their treatment to start once a decision has been made to treat.
 Unfortunately, treatment is sometimes provided too late, often due to insufficient resources but also frequently as a result of internal failings, with doctors slow to offer an appointment, arrange testing, make a diagnosis and start treatment.
-We have also dealt with many cases where a misdiagnosis has been made following timely investigation, resulting in the wrong type of treatment being provided to the patient.
+We have also dealt with cancer claims where a misdiagnosis has been made following timely investigation, resulting in the wrong type of treatment being provided to the patient.

-Our experience of cancer compensations claims means we are able to help in the following circumstances:
+Our experience of cancer compensations claims includes, the following:

 - Late diagnosis of breast cancer

 - Late diagnosis of ovarian cancer

 - Late diagnosis of lung cancer